 - Treating it as set-and-forget.
 Agent ranking models update.
 Your data should too.

-For bot reachability (an upstream blocker most miss), see Shopify robots.txt for AI crawlers.
+For bot reachability (an upstream blocker most miss), see Shopify robots.txt for AI crawlers, or run my free Shopify robots.txt + AI crawler checker to confirm GPTBot and the other agent crawlers can reach your storefront.

 Your 3-week rollout plan